Araki language: Negation

-The combination {negation re + Verb + partitive re in object position}, has the frequent effect of implying the non-existence of this object.
-The construction {ce re + N} has been grammaticalised into a complect predicate ce re, meaning 'do not exist, not to be'.
+The combination {negation je + Verb + partitive r̄e in object position}, has the frequent effect of implying the non-existence of this object.
+The construction {je r̄e + N} has been grammaticalised into a complect predicate je r̄e, meaning 'do not exist, not to be'.

 Existential sentences

-Since the combination ce re has generalized to form a negative existential predicate, one could expect that, in a second stage of evolution, affirmative existential sentences (that is, 'there is N') would simply use the same predicate re without the negation.
+Since the combination je r̄e has generalized to form a negative existential predicate, one could expect that, in a second stage of evolution, affirmative existential sentences (that is, 'there is N') would simply use the same predicate r̄e without the negation.
 In fact, this is normally impossible.

-Affirmative existential sentences never use re, but have to employ other strategies.
+Affirmative existential sentences never use r̄e, but have to employ other strategies.
 These include the use of the predicate mo hese 'one', or a locative phrase.

 Complex sentences

 Coordination

 Coordination as a clause-linker is far from being widespread in Araki: clause-chaining is by far the preferred strategy.
 Nevertheless, some coordinators exist, whose meaning is more precise than just 'and'.

 The most frequent coordinator is pani ~ pan 'and, but', which usually carries an adversive meaning:

 The word for 'or' is voni ~ von ~ vo.

-M̈ara 'because' can be said to have coordinating effects.
+M̈ar̄a 'because' can be said to have coordinating effects.